 When you’re going on errands… add 1-2 pieces more from the outfit formula

-When you start with an in-style, well-fitting outfit base from the Full Year Wardrobe, you can simply throw on a layer or two of accessories to get that polished look for going out in public.
+When you start with an in-style, well-fitting outfit base from the Women’s Essentials Style Guide, you can simply throw on a layer or two of accessories to get that polished look for going out in public.

-When you’re attending a function, meeting, going on a date, or something beyond errands… add all the pieces from the outfit formula or choose a formula that incorporates a “dressy” piece
+When you’re attending a function, meeting, going on a date, or something beyond errands… add all the pieces from the outfit combination or choose a combo that incorporates a “dressy” piece

-Depending on the level of formal you need to achieve, you can either wear all the recommended layers of an outfit or use one of the outfits that incorporates a dressy piece like a blouse, dress or flats.
+Depending on the level of formal you need to achieve, for special occasions you can either wear all the recommended layers of an outfit or use one of the outfits that incorporates a dressy piece like a blouse, dress or flats.